apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 The storage layout is the stripe metadata followed by cached content.
 The metadata consists of three parts - the stripe header, the directory, and the stripe footer.
 The metadata is stored twice.
 The header and the footer are instances of :cpp:class:`VolHeaderFooter`.
 This is a stub structure which can have a trailing variable sized array.
-This array is used as the segment free lists in the directory.
+This array is used as the segment free list roots in the directory.
 Each contains the segment index of the first element of the free list for the segment.
 The footer is a copy of the header without the segment free lists.
-This makes the size of the header dependent on the directory but not the footer.
+This makes the size of the header dependent on the directory but not that of the footer.

 .. figure:: images/cache-stripe-layout.png
    :align: center